2023 Solar Incentives Guide for Kansas City, MO - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers to financial incentives that are in place to encourage increased use of renewable energy by making installing and using solar panels more affordable.
-Various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be provided via the state of Kansas, by your utility company or by county or municipality, while other incentives are federal.
-You might qualify for any of the following types of solar incentives:
+The phrase "solar incentives" generally refers to financial incentives implemented by the government and by solar companies to encourage the use of renewable energy by making solar panels more affordable.
+Various kinds of incentives, such as discounts, cash back or monthly utility bill credits, may be available to you.
+Some incentives may be handled by the Missouri government, by your utility company or by county or municipality, while others are federal.
+Categories of solar incentives include:

-- Tax Exemptions: These may come in the form of property tax exemptions, which allow you to exclude the value added by your solar panels when paying property tax on your home.
-You may also qualify for an exemption on sales tax at the time of purchase.
+- Tax Exemptions: These could come in the form of property tax exemptions, which can let you ignore the value added by your solar panels when paying taxes on your home.
+They may also include exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
 After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives